 The event’s main goal, which was to check the interoperability of EtherCAT implementations, was accomplished.
 Four new master implementations were tested with slave devices from eight different vendors.
 The devices were checked with the official EtherCAT conformance test tool.

-With Plug Fests held in North America, Asia and Europe, the ETG is improving worldwide support and interoperability of EtherCAT devices.
+With Plug Fests held in North America, Asia and

 Real-time fieldbus moving faster in Europe